AdHoc-Protocol/AdHoc-protocol/README.md

     }
 }
 ```

-In this example, the `AdhocProtocolWithBackend` protocol description import all entities from `AdhocProtocol` and introduces several components:
+In this example, the `AdHocProtocolWithBackend` protocol description import all entities from `AdHocProtocol` and introduces several components:

 - **Hosts**:
 	- Two new hosts have been defined: `Metrics`, implemented in **C#**, and `Authorizer`, implemented in **Java**.